Azure/AvereSDK/README.md

 # User Guide

 You can find the user documentation in this repository under [docs](/docs/README.md).
-External link:  [https://github.com/Azure/AvereSDK/blob/master/docs/README.md](https://github.com/Azure/AvereSDK/blob/master/docs/README.md)

 # Installation